openfaas/faas-cli/README.md

 Install Docker because it is used to build Docker images if you create new functions.

+* FaaS - deployed and live

+This CLI can build and deploy templated functions, so it's best if you have FaaS started up on your laptop.
+Head over to http://docs.get-faas.com/ and get up and running with a sample stack in 60 seconds.

 * Golang

 > Here's how to install Go in 60 seconds.